taverntesting/tavern/docs/source/basics.md

 For a more formal definition of the schema that the tests are validated against, check [tests schema](https://github.com/taverntesting/tavern/blob/master/tavern/schemas/tests.schema.yaml) in the main Tavern repository.

+## Generating Test Reports

+Since 1.13 Tavern has support via the Pytest integration provided by [Allure](https://docs.qameta.io/allure/#_pytest).
+To generate a test report, add `allure-pytest` to your Pip dependencies and pass the `--alluredir=<dir>` flag when running Tavern.
+This will produce a test report with the stages that were run, the responses, any fixtures used, and any errors.

+See the [Allure documentation](https://docs.qameta.io/allure/#_installing_a_commandline) for more information on how to use it.

 ## Variable formatting

 Variables can be used to prevent hardcoding data into each request, either from